Icebreaker Games LogoIcebreaker Games

 Steps

-1. 1.Each participant secretly chooses a real place they’ve been.
+1. 1.Each participant secretly chooses a real place they have visited (city, country, or landmark).

 Guess Who (Facts in a Hat)